bparanj/crystal/security/linux/sda.md

   ```
   This command provides detailed information about the disk and its partitions.

 Yes, the naming convention `/dev/sdX` is still applicable even if the hardware is not using SCSI or SATA.
-This is because the Linux kernel uses the same naming scheme for various types of storage devices, including:
+This is because the Linux kernel uses the same naming scheme for various types of storage devices, :

 - **SCSI** (Small Computer System Interface)
 - **SATA** (Serial ATA)